mrpthemrp/cmpt276-titanium/docs/README.md

 ### :exclamation: Project Shortcomings

-- :beetle: There are bugs!
+- :lady_beetle: There are bugs!
 -

 ## 2. Installation Guide